The unrestricted Skyrme-tensor time-dependent Hartree-Fock and its application to the nuclear response from spherical to triaxial nuclei: Results

-As previously anticipated, in this paper various truncations of the SLy5 and T44 Skyrme functional are considered, with the purpose of studying how the central spin-dependent and tensor terms manifest themselves on the nuclear response.
-Relative effects from the p-h channel are therefore discussed.
+\\ Fig.~\ref{F3} shows the comparison between the theoretical centroids (for all the considered nuclei, despite the deformation) and the predictions from empirical fits.
+The behaviour of the GDR energy when varying the mass number is parametrized like $\hbar\omega\sim 31.2 A^{-1/3}+20.6 A^{-1/6}$ according to the Berman-Fultz (BF) model, which is expected to be more appropriate for spherical light-medium nuclei (typically A$<$100), where the correction for the surface ($\asymp A^{-1/6}$) is more important, or by $\hbar\omega\sim 79A^{-1/3}$ MeV from the Steinwedel-Jensen (SJ) formula (see references in~\cite{Ber},\cite{SJ}).
+In particular, for each value of the mass number the main plot displays the empirical prediction which is closest to the performance of the SLy5 force (the full trend from both the models is reported in the inset).
+The BF formula turns out to be reproduced better than SJ up to $^{120}$Sn.
+In any case, it is clear that the discrepancy with the result from Skyrme is quite high in the light nuclei; although other sets can better perform in such cases, the simultaneous reproduction of the GDR across different mass regions of the periodic table is a long-standing problem~\cite{Rein} (see also~\cite{Erler} and references therein). \\ As previously anticipated, in this paper various truncations of the SLy5 and T44 Skyrme functional are considered, with the purpose of studying how the central spin-dependent and tensor terms manifest themselves on the nuclear response.
+Relative effects from the p-h channel are, therefore, discussed.
 In any case, particular attention is reserved to the definition of the pairing force.
-It should be mentioned that the predictions for the percentage of total EWSR exhausted in the energy intervals of interest are quite sensitive to the model parameters.
-Higher precision calculations are possible in order to provide more robust estimates where needed. \\ A particular attention is posed on the central $\stackrel{\leftrightarrow}{J}^2$ terms (cf Sec.\ref{sk}), which had not yet been included in our model.
-In this work we will label by ``basic'' the calculations obtained without the spin current tensor and with none of the time-odd (with the exception of the time-odd spin-orbit) nor tensor terms.
+It should be mentioned that the predictions for the percentage of total EWSR exhausted in the finite energy intervals of interest are quite sensitive to the model parameters.
+Higher precision calculations are possible in order to provide more robust estimates where needed. \\ Particular attention is paid to the central $\stackrel{\leftrightarrow}{J}^2$ terms (cf.~Sec.\ref{sk}), which had not yet been included in our model.
+In this work we will label the calculations obtained without the spin-current tensor and with none of the time-odd (with the exception of the time-odd spin-orbit) nor tensor terms ``basic'.
 In all the plots displaying the calculated IVD transition strength distribution, which is measured in fm$^2$ unless an artificial smoothing is introduced, the scale on the vertical axis has been normalized to the highest peak produced, for the considered nucleus, in the SLy5 calculation including the central $\stackrel{\leftrightarrow}{J}^2$ terms (labelled by J$^2_{\text{c}}$ or simply J$^2$.
-In the plots where the $K$=0 and $K$=1 components are separately plotted, no relative factor 2 is included).
+In the plots where the $K$=0 and $K$=1 components are separately plotted, no relative factor 2 is included). \\ The results have been extensively verified.
 Comparisons to other theoretical works or experimental data are provided where available.